Z2gK/hhc24-writeup/Act2.md

 let futurePosOffset = -(this.playerMoveSpeed * (delta / 1000));
 ```

-It appears to determine the player's offset at each update.
+This statement appears to determine the player's offset at each update.
 The larger the value of `this.playerMoveSpeed`, the larger the magnitude of offset.
 Hence a LARGER value of `this.playerMoveSpeed` would enable the player to move FASTER.

 Another variable `this.throwRateOfFire` appears to be related to the rate at which snowballs can be thrown by the player.
 It is used once in the `calcSnowballTrajectory()` function in the script: